jasedbrown/jeb_home/README.md

 * Japanese language input
 ** IME: input method editor.
 Use `mozc`
 ** IMF: input method framework, allows you to switch IMEs.
 Use `fcitx5`
-*** use `fcitx5-configtool` to install a Japaneses keyboard ** Add env config - I've added it to the `hyprland` config so it gets loaded with UI, but not dependent on a shell (like zsh).
+*** `fcitx5` seems to get added to the XDG autostart group, no config in hyprland is required.
-** `fcitx5-remote -t` will turn it on and off.
+*** use `fcitx5-configtool` to install a Japaneses keyboard ** `fcitx5-remote -t` will turn it on and off.